2006 Gator Bowl: Louisville

 The Louisville Cardinals football team came into the 2005 season having gone 11–1 the previous season, including a season-ending 44–40 victory over Boise State in the 2004 Liberty Bowl.
 In addition, Louisville was also entering a new conference—the Big East—after departing Conference USA following the end of the 2004 season.
 In a poll of media members covering the Big East prior to the 2005 season, Louisville was predicted to win the Big East championship its first year in the conference.

 In their first and second games of the season, the Cardinals lived up to that expectation.
 At in-state rival Kentucky, Louisville earned a 31–24 victory to win the Governor's Cup.
 This was followed the next week by a 63–27 victory over non-conference opponent Oregon State.
 Unfortunately for the Cardinals, their first Big East conference game of the season—and of school history—did not go as well.
 At South Florida, the ninth-ranked Cardinals were outscored 45–14, the first time in 13 games Louisville's offense was held to less than 30 points.

-Following the loss, Louisville recovered, scoring 61 points and 69 points, respectively, in non-conference wins over Florida Atlantic University and North Carolina, returning to their previous offensive success.
+Following the loss, Louisville recovered, scoring 61 points and 69 points, respectively, in non-conference wins over Florida Atlantic and North Carolina, returning to their previous offensive success.
 Again, however, Louisville faltered against a Big East opponent.
-The Cardinals' second Big East game, at West Virginia University, was another Louisville loss, 46–44.
+The Cardinals' second Big East game, at West Virginia, was another Louisville loss, 46–44.
 West Virginia later went on to finish 11–1 for the season, winning the Big East championship and defeating the Georgia Bulldogs in the 2006 Sugar Bowl.

 Louisville, meanwhile, returned to its winning ways.
-The Cardinals, following their loss to the Mountaineers, won their first Big East game in school history the next week, over the Cincinnati Bearcats, 46–22.
-The rout of Cincinnati sparked a five-game winning streak, which concluded on December 3 with a 30–20 victory over the University of Connecticut Huskies.
+The Cardinals, following their loss to the Mountaineers, won their first Big East game in school history the next week, over Cincinnati, 46–22.
+The rout of Cincinnati sparked a five-game winning streak, which concluded on December 3 with a 30–20 victory over Connecticut.
 Unfortunately for the Cardinals, starting quarterback Brian Brohm, who had the sixth-best season (in terms of passing yards) in Louisville history, suffered a season-ending knee injury.
 With West Virginia having won the Big East championship and an automatic Bowl Championship Series game bid, Big East second-place Louisville was selected by the Gator Bowl even before the victory over Connecticut.